Cycling Without Age Scotland’s Trishaw Project

 Our residents were fortunate enough to take the trishaw out for a test run and they had a brilliant trial ride, with the rain even staying away to allow it to happen.
 Their catchphrase of generating "miles of smiles" is most definitely true, as our resident's faces say it all.

-We would love the residents at Roselea Court, to have their very own trishaw available to use whenever they want to, and we are currently fundraising for this.
+We would love the residents at Roselea Court Care Home in Stirling, to have their very own trishaw available to use whenever they want to, and we are currently fundraising for this.

 Cycling Without Age Scotland is a fantastic organisation that is always looking for volunteers or pilots to help support them with their mission.